 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of the DBeaver free universal database tool on an AlmaLinux 8.
+I will show you the step-by-step installation of the DBeaver free universal database tool on an AlmaLinux 8.
 You can follow the same instructions for CentOS and Rocky Linux.

 - A server running one of the following operating systems: AlmaLinux 8, CentOS or Rocky Linux 8.